Content by Martin DeBono of SunPower.

 Our sun is a natural nuclear reactor.
-It releases tiny packets of energy called photons, which travel the 93 million miles from the sun to Earth in about 8.5 minutes.
-Every hour, enough photons impact our planet to generate enough solar energy to theoretically satisfy global energy needs for an entire year.
+It releases tiny packets of energy called photons, which travel 93 million miles from our Sun to the Earth in about 8.5 minutes.
+Every hour, enough photons impact our planet to generate enough solar energy to theoretically satisfy global renewable energy needs for an entire year.

 How Do Solar Panels Work?